-The addition of investment in a joint-venture company amounting to \$224,000 (2021: \$247,000) relates to the advances given to the joint-venture company for the funding of the development properties which form part of the net investment in the joint-venture company.
+The reduction of investment in a joint-venture company amounting to \$217,000 (2022: addition \$224,000) relates to the advances (refunded from)/given to the joint-venture company for the funding of the development properties which form part of the net investment in the joint-venture company.
 These advances are unsecured and settlement is neither planned nor likely to occur in the foreseeable future.